 It's probably worth making sure your workers are aware of this tax increase in time for April to avoid any confusion when they check their payslips.

 Of course, you also need to pay employer's 1A and 1B National Insurance contributions.
 From April 2022, National Insurance for employers is increasing by 1.25% to 15.05% on most employees' earnings and benefits above £758 a month.

 And here's an example.
 For an eligible employee earning £50,000 a year with a £500 health care benefit, employer National Insurance contributions previously totalled £5,748.53 for the year.

 From April, you'll need to pay £6,266.23 - £517.70 extra annually.

 If you’re concerned about the new rates, one of the best ways to reduce the impact of National Insurance hikes is through salary sacrifice.

-Salary sacrifice is where you ‘sacrifice’ a small part of your earnings as a contribution into your pension.
+With a salary sacrifice pension you ‘sacrifice’ a small part of your earnings as a contribution into your pension.
 Your employer will need to opt-in to a salary sacrifice scheme first - you can ask your HR or Finance team if you're able to take part.

 By contributing more to your workplace pension, you lower your pre-tax salary and reduce the amount of money you’ll need to pay National Insurance on.

 Essentially, you get to keep more of your hard-earned money.